thehunmonkgroup/lwe-config/profiles/default/templates/voicemail-analysis.md

 Choose one broad category from the following list: leasing, maintenance, billing, resident, amenity, safety, parking, communication, other

 Choose up to four additional subcategories that provide more specific details about the content of the voicemail.
 Each subcategory should be a single word relevant to the broad category and the voicemail message.
-Use the minimum number of subcategories that will effectively capture the content essense of the message.
+Use the minimum number of subcategories that will effectively capture the essence of the message.

 Subcategories:
 - leasing: application, tour, approval, renewal, termination, transfer, waitlist
-- maintenance: repair, plumbing, electric, appliance, hvac, pest, painting, carpentry
+- maintenance: repair, plumbing, electric, appliance, hvac, pest, painting, carpentry, emergency
 - billing: rent, fee, deposit, utility, late, plan, error, dispute
-- resident: package, mail, deliveries, noise, trash, guest, pet, neighbor, violation, eviction
+- resident: mail, deliveries, noise, trash, guest, pet, neighbor, violation, eviction
 - amenity: fitness, pool, clubhouse, gym, internet, wifi
 - safety: security, access, key, gate, fire, lighting, parking, emergency
 - parking: assigned, reserved, guest, violation, towing, permit, handicap, dispute
 - communication: callback, message, contact, inquiry, status, email, phone, portal, website
 - other: [use relevant single-word subcategories as needed]

 If multiple broad categories apply, prioritize the one that best represents the main focus or purpose of the message.

+Use the predefined subcategories consistently.
+For example, always use "repair" for general maintenance issues and "plumbing" specifically for water-related issues.
+You may use subcategories that are not in the predefined list, but only if they are not semantically similar to any predefined subcategory.

 If no clear category or subcategories can be determined, use `unknown`.

-Example output format:
+### Example output format:
 <categories>leasing, application, fee</categories>

 ## RULES FOR EXTRACTED URGENCY LEVEL